Workspace and User Administration

 Workspace administration functions are available in the Manage page.

-In the Projects & Users tab, you can review the users who are members of the workspace, manage their roles (permissions), invite or remove users, and email project members.
+In the Workspace & Users tab, you can review the users who are members of the workspace, manage their roles (permissions), invite or remove users, and email workspace members.

 - You can also add users to a workspace silently via API.

 - Each user must have an assigned role in the workspace.
-Assign user roles through the Project & Users tab or via API.
+Assign user roles through the Workspace & Users tab or via API.

 - For more information on user management via API, see API Reference.